A Latin Flair

 • 2 Green Plantains (the greener, the better)

-• 1 teaspoon of Garlic Powder
+• 1 teaspoon Garlic Powder

-• 1 teaspoon of Salt like Kosher (divided)
+• 1 teaspoon Salt (like Kosher, divided)

 Instructions